Diamond Sunrise

 Section 1: Governance Bodies

-• Decision method: Simple majority unless otherwise specified
+• Decision method: Simple majority of seated members present at quorum unless otherwise specified.

 • Curriculum approval and revision